 All PAI data has been collected directly from the portfolio companies using a third-party tool (apiday).
-The information has been reviewed both by the third-party service provider who developed a system to identify and highlight errors, and internally by the Manager.
-No proxy data was used because the Manager was able to receive almost all information directly from its portfolio companies.
-Data collection has been conducted with a "best effort" approach, taking into consideration the companies are early stage.
-While more information on the carbon footprint of portfolio companies has been gathered compared to the previous period (incl. additional qualitative data) not all companies were able to provide complete reports yet.
-In case data from 2023 was not yet accessible, most recent available data was used instead3.
-PIM strives to continuously improve the quality of data as guidance on this topic matures.
+All portfolio companies have completed the PAI data request.
+The information has been reviewed by both the third-party service provider, who developed a system to identify and highlight errors, and internally by the Manager.
+Proxy data was used for three companies (InspiraFarms, Ceradis, Rootwave) to assess their GHG emissions.
+This proxy data was obtained using Apiday's carbon estimation tool, which leverages credible sources from ADEME (the French Agency for Ecological Transition).
+It should be noted that this estimate uses the number of FTEs, headquarters location, and sector, but does not provide a detailed carbon assessment.
+Data collection has been conducted with a best effort approach, considering the early-stage nature of the companies.
+PIM is committed to continuously improving the quality of data as guidance on this topic evolves.
 A detailed overview of the methodologies used to report on the PAI indicators is included in Appendix II.

-PAI outcomes 2023
+PAI outcomes 2024

-When reviewing the 2023 PAI statement of PymHeif, the overall adverse impact is limited.
-Primary areas of focus revolve around carbon emissions, monitoring of compliance with the UN Global Compact and gender diversity.
+When reviewing the 2024 PAI statement of PymHeif, the overall adverse impact is limited but has increased compared to 2023, primarily due to the use of proxy data for carbon emissions.
+The main areas for improvement are carbon emissions, monitoring compliance with the UN Global Compact, and gender diversity.
 The Fund invests in venture stage companies, i.e. early stage, with a strong impact mindset.
-Therefore, it is in line with expectations that negative impact of the portfolio was limited in 2023.
-When comparing the results of 2023 to 2022, it is important to take into account that the Fund exited two companies, which had an effect on certain outcomes.
-Additionally, regulatory adjustments or calculation clarifications affected certain 2023 results compared to 2022.
-An explanation per indicator is given in table 4.
+Therefore, it is in line with expectations that overall negative impact of the portfolio was limited in 2024.
+When comparing the results of 2024 to 2023, it is important to take into account that the Fund exited one company.